RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 **Description**

-The residential module contains a single zone building according to fixme.
+The residential module contains a single zone building where the envelopes are computed based on a method from the IWU :cite:`KurzverfahrenIWU`.
 In detail the net leased area is divided in the following thermal zone
 area: